SoelMgd/PII_masking/README.md

 2. **Extend evaluation**: Modify `PIIEvaluator` for new metrics
 3. **New datasets**: Extend `PIIDataLoader` for different formats

-## 📄 License

-MIT License - See LICENSE file for details.

----

 **Ready for Production Deployment!**

-*This framework demonstrates a systematic approach to AI model evaluation, combining technical rigor with business pragmatism - essential skills for an Applied AI Engineer at Mistral AI.*